-Following the completion of one full academic year (two semesters) as a full-time student, if in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
+Following the completion of one full academic year (30 weeks or more) as a full-time student, if in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
 (Note: If you enter the U.S. using a new SEVIS record following the termination of a previous record for whatever reason, you must complete an additional academic year of full-time study in order to become eligible for practical training.)

 Practical training is considered part of your academic curriculum and is known as Curricular Practical Training (CPT) if it meets one of the following requirements:

 • the practical training is required of all students in your program of study;